dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Third-order and Even-Higher-Order Functionals

-All the functionals presented in illustrations and examples were of second order, i.e. the FP/D types in functionals' parameter lists themselves took no eFP/Ds as parameters.
+All the functionals presented in illustrations and examples were of second order, i.e., the FP/D types in functionals' parameter lists themselves took no eFP/Ds as parameters.

 The easiest example of a non-trivial third-order functional is this:
 ```D